rranshous/fastfall/README.md

 - **Altitude System**: Start at 10,000ft, fall to 0ft
 - **Speed Progression**: Accelerate from 45mph to 225mph
 - **Wind Simulation**: Dynamic wind direction and strength
-- **Collision Detection**: Precise 3D collision for all platform types
+- **Collision Detection**: Precise 3D collision for all platform types with realistic timing
 - **Platform Generation**: Procedural obstacle placement with increasing complexity
+- **Debug System**: Technical overlay for development and gameplay analysis

 ## 📁 Project Structure